framework7io/framework7/README.md

 **All changes should be commited to `src/` files only!**.

-Framework7 uses LESS for CSS compliations, and ES modules JS files.
+Framework7 uses LESS for CSS compilations, and ES modules JS files.

 The project uses [.editorconfig](http://editorconfig.org/) and [ESLint](https://eslint.org/) to define and lint the coding style of each file.
 We recommend that you install the Editor Config and ESLint extension for your preferred IDE.